lliendo/Radar/docs/client-configuration.rst

   up) and new logs are written to a new file.
 By default Radar sets a maximum of 100 MiB for the log file and rotates it at most 5 times.

-* pid file : On UNIX platforms this file holds the PID of the Radar process.
+* pid file : On Unix platforms this file holds the PID of the Radar process.
 When Radar starts it will record its pidfile here and when it shuts down this file is deleted.
 Pid files are not recorded on Windows platforms.